-- Queries regarding copyright which are not able to be answered by front-line staff are referred to a member of the Senior Management Team, designated with a special responsibility for copyright matters, in the first instance the Head of Collection Services.
+- Queries regarding copyright which are not able to be answered by front-line staff are referred to a member of the Senior Management Team, designated with a special responsibility for copyright matters, in the first instance the Manager of Collections and Access.

 - Library staff who observe an apparent breach of copyright in the Library either deal with it themselves in accordance with this Policy, or refer it to a senior Library Manager.